 Like any other employee at the buffet, I obey the orders of my plump boss, whose rotundity I am sure more than one or two people must have mistakenly ascribed at some point or another to some fatal disease.
 He shadows me relentlessly, watching my every move.
 He is probably more thorough at said task than an actual shadow would be, for even shadows, I am sure, must get tired of being gummmed to a person’s ass and wind up cutting their enslaved owners some slack.
 As soon as the diners lay down their cutlery, I clear all the empty plates from the tables in the hall and head toward the rudimentarily furnished kitchen, which nobody has bothered to equip with the implements needed to get the dishes properly scraped clean.

 “Screw them!”
 I think to myself and then carry on heaping “praise” of that ilk on them, while fetching dish after dish with my work-roughened hands.
-For the life of me, I can’t say why I keep putting up with ...Read more
+For the life of me, I can’t say why I keep putting up ...Read more

 The Revolution around the Corner